lironw111/InvManage/README.md

 * Category is a list of values, i didn't do any validation on this field.
 * Update can be only on the quantity field so i used patch instead of put.

+using API instructions:
+* db_initialize.py - file with data to initialize the DB.
+* for using the api go to localhost:8000